rrcobb/winner-take-all-tutorial/README.md

 with the additional store value, which is 0.
 (If you're not sure why it's 0, raise your hand and ask, or grab a mentor.)

 Let's let Scoreboard stop managing its own state altogether.
-Rather than incrementing the value in its own state, we can `dispatch` the `incrementScore` value to the Redux store, instead.
+Rather than incrementing the value in its own state, we can `dispatch` the `incrementScore` action to the Redux store, instead.
 In order to do so, we need to provide a `prop` to the `Scoreboard`.

-React-redux's `connect` function takes a second argument, the `dispatch`, that allows us to do just that.
+React-redux's `connect` function takes a second argument, the `mapStateToDispatch` function, that allows us to do just that.

 ```